DeekB1983/hass-openfan-micro/README.md

    (Where xxx.xxx.xxx.xxx denotes the IP address + Fan Name, repeat per device if you have multiple)
    ![brave_U922ETczsN](https://github.com/user-attachments/assets/ebacea07-2ce1-4f85-bee3-3d0889486b4e)

-> ⚠️ To test this version, ensure you are using the correct branch or commit.

 ---

 ### Option B — Manual